Portugal Cultural Golden Visa: A Complete Guide for 2026

 02/ Cultural heritage donation

 Contribute to the restoration and protection of historical landmarks, archaeological sites, or cultural archives.
-It is often that donations such as these to museums, galleries, theaters, or cultural centers are the only sources to help maintain or enhance their programs and collections.
+It is often the case that donations to museums, galleries, theaters, or cultural centers are the only sources to help maintain or enhance their programs and collections.

 A few ongoing projects listed on GEPAC that would qualify for “Residency Authorization through Investment Activity” are:

-• The reconstitution of the battlefield landscape of Aljubarrota to what it was in 1385, and the subsequent archaeological work.
+• The reconstitution of the battlefield landscape of Aljubarrota to its 1385 state, and the subsequent archaeological work.

 • The restoration of historic and archaeological heritage at Museus e Monumentos de Portugal.